Fig77/Food/README.md

 * SASS (for grid structure)

 ### Prerequisites
  The development environment uses `HTML/CSS | JS | Webpack`.
-Instalation of Webpack is quite necessary for working in development enviroment.
+Installation of Webpack is quite necessary for working in development enviroment.
   - Webpack - Follow [this guide](https://webpack.js.org/guides/installation/).

 ### Installation and setup